Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-01 00:32:37
+Last Updated: 2025-06-02 00:27:49

-Happiness In Intelligent People Is The Rarest Thing I Know.
+In Order To Exist Just Once In The World, It Is Necessary Never Again To Exist.

-By Ernest Hemingway
+By Albert Camus